 Steps to Take to Be Good To Your Liver:

 Vitamin D Blood Spot Test – Vitamin D is a fat-soluble vitamin important for several biological processes, particularly bone formation and immune function.
 A healthy liver is necessary to maintain adequate levels of vitamin D in the body through the production of bile which helps the breakdown and absorption of fats including vitamin D. Low levels of vitamin D might indicate you’re not absorbing your vitamin D or you need more supplementation.
 Plus, vitamin D is converted to its active form in the liver, which requires a healthy liver to do so.
+Book your test now.

 Omega 3 Fatty Acids – These fats can help with inflammation in the liver and damage caused by nonalcoholic fatty liver disease, which is a condition most often associated with obesity, overeating and a diet high in sugar as well as elevated cholesterol and triglyceride levels.
+Browse our selection.

 Food Sensitivities – More than 250 scientific studies have linked gluten sensitivity to liver and gallbladder disease.
 We often think of high fat and processed foods as problematic for our livers, but gluten, wheat, eggs, soy, dairy products, and other foods can also be a culprit and cause serious gallbladder problems in some individuals.
+Book your test now.

 Testing your levels of vitamin D and omega-3, along with testing for possible food sensitivities are the equivalent of getting your car maintenance BEFORE the check engine light comes on, because by the time that light comes on there’s already something wrong.
 Any of the naturopaths at our clinic can help you do these tests.